 HSE University HPC Cluster "cHARISMa"

 At the beginning of 2019, a high-performance cluster was launched at HSE University.
-The cluster placed 6th on the Top-50 ranking of CIS high-performance computer systems (edition No. 31 of the Top50 list dated 09/23/2019).
+The cluster placed 10th on the Top-50 ranking of CIS high-performance computer systems.

 The resources of the computing cluster are intended to support basic research and teaching at university, as well as to carry out research projects requiring the use of high-performance systems.
 Cluster resources are allocated upon request for specific projects and for a limited period of time.